-I finally made the decision to step away from these harmful ingredients, and factory-made toothpastes.
-This 6-ingredient homemade toothpaste will protect and heal your teeth like no toothpaste ever has, and keep your mouth feeling fresher than ever!
+After much research, I finally made the decision to step away from these harmful ingredients, and factory-made toothpastes.
+I did a lot of testing, and studying to come up with this easy, homemade gem.
+This 6-ingredient DIY toothpaste will protect and heal your teeth like no toothpaste ever has, and keep your mouth feeling fresher than ever!

 To make this toothpaste:

 1/2 cup distilled water (to help prevent bacterial growth)

 1/2 cup Diatomaceous Earth (DE) – order here